openfoodfacts/search-a-licious/docs/install.md

 # Install search-a-licious

-search-a-licious uses docker and docker-compose to manage the services it needs to run.
+search-a-licious uses docker and docker compose to manage the services it needs to run.
 You will need to install both of these before you can use search-a-licious.

 Once docker is installed, clone the git repository locally.